shay0129/DBProject_315689042_314695438/Stage.1/README.md

 !["Orders – 500 records."](Stage.1/TABLES/IMPORT/Orders.png)

 !["Payment – 500 records."](Stage.1/TABLES/IMPORT/Payment.png)

 ## New Section
 This is a new section added to the README file.

+## New Section
+This is a new section added to the README file.

+## New Section
+This is a new section added to the README file.